andresospina0000/AWS_CloudFormation_EXAMPLE/README.md

 *Security groups to limit access to SSH (:22) and HTTP (:80) *Amazon Linux EC2 instance to simulate an app server instance.

-To run the attached template please go to the CloudFormation Designer:
+To run the attached template please go to the AWS CloudFormation Designer:

 https://us-east-1.console.aws.amazon.com/cloudformation/designer/home?region=us-east-1